-Approximately \$400,000 is expected to be available to fund about forty-two (42) recipients.
-You may apply for a ceiling amount of up to \$10,000.
-Applicants whose projects respond to "A More Perfect Union": NEH Special Initiative Advancing Civic Education and Commemorating the Nation's 250th Anniversary may request up to \$15,000 for planning activities; up to \$10,000 of that request may be for standard PAG activities.
+Approximately \$600,000 is expected to be available to fund 55 recipients per deadline.

+Applicants may request up to \$10,000.
+Applicants whose projects respond to "A More Perfect Union": NEH Special Initiative Advancing Civic Education and Commemorating the Nation's 250th Anniversary may request up to \$15,000 for planning activities; up to \$10,000 of that request may be for other allowable activities.

-The actual amount available will not be determined until enactment of the final FY 2020 federal budget.
+NEH will not determine the amount available until Congress has enacted the final FY 2021 and FY 2022 budgets.
 This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, applications can be processed and funds awarded in a timely manner.